-Hong’s current book project (under contract with Oxford University Press) uses the history of Asian American evangelicals as a lens to explore intersections of race, religion, and partisanship since the 1970s.
-Model Christians, Model Minorities: Asian Americans, Race, and Politics in the Transformation of U.S. Evangelicalism (title tentative) considers how post-1965 Asian immigration is changing U.S. evangelical institutions and evangelical politics.
-Since 2010, Asian Americans have been the fastest growing racial group in the country, with more immigrants coming to the United States from Asia than from anywhere else in the world.
+Hong’s current book project (under contract with Oxford University Press) uses the history of Asian American evangelicals as a lens to explore intersections of race, religion, and politics since the 1970s.
+Model Christians, Model Minorities: Asian Americans, Race, and Politics in the Transformation of U.S. Evangelicalism (title tentative) considers how post-1965 Asian immigration has changed U.S. evangelical institutions and politics.
+Asian Americans are currently the fastest growing racial group in the country, with more immigrants coming to the United States from Asia than from anywhere else in the world.
 They are also one of the fastest growing populations within U.S. evangelicalism.
 Today Asian Americans lead the National Association of Evangelicals, InterVarsity Christian Fellowship, and Evangelicals (now, Christians) for Social Action, among other flagship organizations.
 Yet little is known about them and their history in the United States.
-Drawing from archival research and over fifty oral history interviews, Hong charts how Asian Americans have changed Christian higher education, parachurch organizations, church denominations, national evangelical organizations, and faith-based political lobbies.
-In so doing, her work connects two developments that have reshaped the racial and religious dynamics of contemporary partisan politics in inter-related yet little explored ways: the rise of the Religious Right and the demographic transformations resulting from the 1965 Immigration and Nationality Act.
+Drawing from archival research and over fifty oral history interviews, Hong charts how Asians and Asian Americans have changed Christian higher education, parachurch organizations, church denominations, national evangelical organizations, and faith-based political lobbies.
+In so doing, her work connects two developments that have reshaped racial and religious politics in America over the past fifty years: the rise of the Religious Right and the demographic transformations resulting from the 1965 Immigration and Nationality Act.
 This research has been supported by the UCLA Asian American Studies Center and the Louisville Institute.

 Hong is a 2022-2023 Public Fellow in PRRI’s Religion and Renewing Democracy Initiative.

 "The L.A.
 Uprisings Sparked an Evangelical Racial Reckoning," Washington Post, April 29, 2022.